ASTRO logo

 Facts for Kids

-Tegucigalpa, the capital and largest city of Honduras, is known for its rich history, mountainous landscape, and cultural diversity.
+Tegucigalpa, simply called Tegus, is the capital and largest city of Honduras, known for its rich culture, beautiful mountains, and friendly people.

 main image